 A test to determine the extreme-pressure capabilities of a lubricant.
 It measures the heaviest load a lubricant can sustain without scoring the test block.
 Results may be expressed in pounds or kilograms.

 A test using potassium hydroxide as the neutralizing agent to measure the acidity of an oil.
 The result is expressed in milligrams of potassium hydroxide needed to neutralize one gram of oil.

 A test using hydrochloric acid as the neutralizing agent to measure the basicity (alkalinity) of an oil.
 The result is expressed in milligrams of hydrochloric acid needed to neutralize one gram of oil.

-A refining process that utilizes high-pressure hydrogen to break apart and reform most or all of the aromatic molecules into preferred chemical structures and strip virtually all sulfur and nitrogen from the oil, creating a far more stable chemical structure and a fluid that is 99.9 percent pure.
+A refining process that utilizes high-pressure hydrogen to break apart and reform most or all of the aromatic molecules into preferred chemical structures and strip virtually all sulfur and nitrogen from the oil, creating a far more stable chemical structure.

 Measure of a fluid’s resistance to flow.
 This is typically measured as the time required for a standard quantity of fluid at a certain temperature to flow through a standard orifice.
 The higher the value, the more viscous the fluid.
 Viscosity varies inversely with temperature, so the measurements are always expressed together.
 Tests are typically conducted at 40°C and 100°C.